Academy ›

 13 min · interactive · Intermediate

 A product at Day 10 of its trend curve is a winner.
 The same product at Day 60 is a graveyard you are about to walk into.
-The math between those two days is the difference between operators who scale and operators who lose A$3k learning the timing.
+The math between those two days is the difference between operators who scale and operators who lose $3k learning the timing.

 What "trend velocity" actually means